-The 258 latent prints in SD27 were subjectively classified by latent examiners into three quality levels, namely: Good, Bad, and Ugly.
-There are 88 Good, 85 Bad, and 85 Ugly latent prints in SD27.
-Fig. 6a shows the CMC curves of the proposed algorithm separately for Good, Bad, and Ugly quality latent prints.
+Figure 8b shows the CMC curves of the proposed algorithm separately for Good, Bad and Ugly quality latent prints.
 As expected, the matching performance for Good quality latents is significantly better than those for the latents belonging to the other two quality groups.
-Three examples of successful identification (one from each quality group) are shown in Fig. 7.
-In all three of these cases, the mated rolled print was found at rank 1.
-It should be noted that although there are only four matching minutiae in the Ugly latent (Fig. 7), our algorithm still identified it correctly at rank 1.
+Three examples of successful identification (one from each quality group) are shown in Fig. 9.
+In all these three cases, the mated rolled print was found at rank 1.
+It should be noted that although there are only 4 matching minutiae in the Ugly latent (Fig. 9), our algorithm still identified it correctly at rank-1.
+However, if a large number of spurious minutiae are detected in the overlapping region of latent and rolled prints, the matching algorithm will fail as shown in Fig. 10.